DonSchenck/vaxmysql/README.md

 When the database instance is being created, we have the opportunity to specify a root password.
 This password is stored in a Kubernetes Secret object, which we are calling "mariadbpassword".
 The password is created by taking the password ("admin" in this case) and Base64-encoding it.
 The resulting string is then put into the YAML file for the secret.
 In this case, the YAML file is called "mariadb-secret.yaml".

-This has already been done, as we can see in the contents of the file "mariadb-secret.yaml":
+This has already been done, as we can see in the content of the file "mariadb-secret.yaml":

 ```yaml
 apiVersion: v1